PopaGeorgianVictor/PopaGeorgianVictor/README.md

 - 👯 I’m looking to collaborate on <strong>Automation Testing</strong> :computer:
 - 🔭 I’m currently working on <strong>Deep Learning</strong> :cd:
 - 💬 Ask me about <strong>anything and I would like to answer</strong> :telephone_receiver:
+- :panda_face: You can contact me on [Linkedin](https://www.linkedin.com/in/popa-georgian-victor-013775222/) :iphone: